symfony/symfony-docs/book/part01.rst

     based on the Symfony2 Components.
 The code is rather slim and it leverages many aspects of the Symfony2 Components.

-Many modern web frameworks call themselves MVC frameworks.
-We won't talk about MVC here as the Symfony2 Components are able to create any type of frameworks, not just the ones that follow the MVC architecture.
+Many modern web frameworks advertize themselves as being MVC frameworks.
+We won't talk about the MVC pattern as the Symfony2 Components are able to create any type of frameworks, not just the ones that follow the MVC architecture.
 Anyway, if you have a look at the MVC semantics, this book is about how to create the Controller part of a framework.
 For the Model and the View, it really depends on your personal taste and I will let you use any existing third-party libraries (Doctrine, Propel, or plain-old PDO for the Model; PHP or Twig for the View).

 When creating a framework, following the MVC pattern is not the right goal.
-The main goal should be the Separation of Concerns; I actually think that this is the only design pattern that you should really care about.
+The main goal should be the **Separation of Concerns**; I actually think that this is the only design pattern that you should really care about.
 The fundamental principles of the Symfony2 Components are focused on the HTTP specification.
 As such, the frameworks that we are going to create should be more accurately labelled as HTTP frameworks or Request/Response frameworks.

 Before we start
 ---------------